 When you are facing a divorce mediation, you do have the option to have your attorney present during the negotiations.
 At Martin Heller Potempa & Sheppard, our lawyers know the ins and outs of the divorce laws in Tennessee.
 By joining the negotiations, our attorneys will make sure you get a fair settlement.

 The Nashville divorce attorneys at Martin Heller Potempa & Sheppard PLLC have vast experience in guiding parties through mediation.
-If you need a mediator for your divorce, please contact us today for more information.
+If you need an attorney present at your divorce mediation, please contact us today for more information.